(AP) – Some of world’s worst mass shootings:

-_ July 20, 2012: Twelve people are killed when a gunman enters an Aurora, Colo., movie theater, releases a canister of gas and then opens fire during opening night of the Batman movie "The Dark Knight Rises."
-James Holmes, a 24-year-old former graduate student at the University of Colorado, has been charged in the deaths.
+__ July 20, 2012: At least 12 people are killed when a gunman enters an Aurora, Colo., movie theater, releases a canister of gas and then opens fire during opening night of the Batman movie “The Dark Knight Rises.”

 _ July 22, 2011: Confessed mass killer Anders Behring Breivik kills 77 in Norway in twin attacks: a bombing in downtown Oslo and a shooting massacre at a youth camp outside the capital.
 The self-styled anti-Muslim militant admitted both attacks.

 _ Nov.
 5, 2009: Thirteen soldiers and civilians were killed and more than two dozen wounded when a gunman walked into the Soldier Readiness Processing Center at Fort Hood, Texas, and opened fire.
 Army psychiatrist Maj.
 Nidal Hasan is charged with 13 counts of premeditated murder and 32 counts of attempted premeditated murder.